Opteo/google-ads-api/README.md

 });
 ```

-The other method is to use the `order_by` and `sort_order` keys, however this will be depricated in a future version of the API.
+The other method is to use the `order_by` and `sort_order` keys, however this will be deprecated in a future version of the API.

 ```ts
 const response = await customer.report({